 Built Environment Education

-The Built Environment Education theme is one of the most successful areas for research within the school over the last 10 years has been the discipline-based investigation of learning and teaching in the built environment subject communities of Architecture, Construction Management, Landscape and Urban Planning.
-Researchers in the school have been leaders and investigators of Category 1 grant funded projects approaching a total value of nearly $1 million.
-Visit the Teaching Teamwork in Design website for more information.
+Built Environment Education is one of the most successful areas for research within the school.
+Over the last 10 years, there has been discipline-based investigation of learning and teaching in the built environment subject communities of Architecture, Construction Management, Landscape and Urban Planning.
+Researchers in the school have been leaders and investigators of Category 1 grant funded projects.

 - To support academics in enhancing the quality and effectiveness of their teaching